What's the difference between you and other audiobook producers?

 What equipment do you use for recording?

 That depends.
 Currently, we work from a home studio with simple but effective equipment.
 We love technology, but this is business and we believe that the magic is in the human element -- the narration, editing, and engineering -- not the complexity of the hardware.
-This includes a Studio Projects B-1 microphone, a Focusrite Scarlett Solo ADC, and a Microsoft Surface Pro 3 for recording.
+This includes a Studio Projects B-1 microphone, a Focusrite Scarlett Solo ADC, an SPL Track One dynamics processor, and a Microsoft Surface Pro 3 for recording.
 For editing, we use a custom-built Linux desktop computer.
 Both the XLR and USB cables are heavily shielded and as short as possible to prevent interference and reduce latency.
 Everything is powered through a line conditioner to ensure a clean power signal with no AM interference.
 We also have a couple of pairs of tragically expensive headphones that we rarely use, and some high-end PC speakers in lieu of studio monitors.

 In instances where we work with off-site narrators, we don't know what equipment they use, and we don't really care -- all that matters is how it sounds.